giorgiadifranco/express-blog-api-crud/README.md

 ### Lets create a custom error handler middleware

 Now let's create a custom error handler middleware.
-This middleware will be executed when an error is triggered after the client requests any our our endpoints.
+This middleware will be executed when an error is triggered after the client requests any our endpoints.

 > NOTE: Put this middleware at the bottom of your app.js file.
 > nothing should be after it because it will not work.